mappls-api/mapmyindia-rest-api/mapmyindia-maps-geocoding-rest-api-example/Readme.md

 **Easy To Integrate Maps & Location APIs & SDKs For Web & Mobile Applications**

 Powered with India's most comprehensive and robust mapping functionalities.
+## Global Coverage Now Available !

-**Now Available**  for Srilanka, Nepal, Bhutan, Myanmar and Bangladesh
+Geocoding API is **Now Available**  for [238 countries](https://github.com/MapmyIndia/mapmyindia-rest-api/blob/master/docs/countryISO.md) across the world.

 You can get your api key to be used in this document here: [https://www.mapmyindia.com/api/](https://www.mapmyindia.com/api/)